 Contrary to popular belief, a perennial isn’t the name of a flower, but rather a term used to describe a broad range of flowers and plants that live for more than two years, while annuals only live for one growing season.
 Every homeowner wants a beautiful garden in front of their home, but busy schedules prevent most people from having the time to care for one.
 Perennials’ low maintenance and annual blooms have made them a popular choice for homes across the country.

 Some of our Favorites

 With a black-eyed susan, you get the best of both worlds.
-This plant has become incredibly popular over the years because while it closely resembles a sunflower, it requires almost none of the maintenance.
+This plant has become extremely popular over the years because while it closely resembles a sunflower, it requires almost none of the maintenance.

 Don’t let the name fool you, this flower has enough color to liven up any home or garden.
 And if you fall in love with its lovely purple petals, you’ll likely be enjoying them for years to come.

 These may not be the largest flowers, but what they lack in bloom size, they make up for in height and numbers.
 If your home has a large cement base you’re looking to cover, these flowers are the perfect choice.